Energinet-DataHub/greenforce-frontend/libs/dh/shared/feature-flags/README.md

 </ng-container>
 ```

-<mark>Notice: Using feature flags with the structural directive, you will need to import the `DhFeatureFlagDirectiveModule`</mark>
+**Notice:** Using feature flags with the structural directive, you will need to import the `DhFeatureFlagDirectiveModule`.

 ### From TypeScript (Controllers, Guards, etc.)